-Harmonic's amortization of intangibles assets charged to operating expenses, and the amortization of intangible assets as a percentage of net revenue, in the three months ended March 30, 2012, as compared with the corresponding period of 2011, are presented in the table below.
-Also presented is the related dollar and percentage change in amortization of intangible assets in the three months ended March 30, 2012, from the corresponding period of 2011.
+Harmonic's amortization of intangible assets charged to operating expenses, and the amortization of intangible assets as a percentage of net revenue, in the three and nine months ended September 28, 2012, as compared with the corresponding periods of 2011, are presented in the table below.
+Also presented are the related dollar and percentage changes in amortization of intangible assets in the three and nine months ended September 28, 2012, from the corresponding periods of 2011.

-Three months e Three months ended
+Three months ended Nine months ended

-March 30, 2012 April 1, 2011
+Sep otember 28, 2012 28, September 30, 2011 Sep tember 28, 2012 Sep tember 30, 2011

-(In thousands, except p percentages)
+(In thousands, ex cept percent ages)

-Amortization of intangibles \$ 2,179 \$ 2,229
+Amortization of intangibles \$ 2,179 \$ 2,229 \$ 6,548 \$ 6,688

-As a percentage of net revenue 2% 2%
+As a percentage of net revenue 2% 2% 2% 2%

-Decrease \$ (50)
+Decrease \$ (50) \$ (140)

-Percent change (2)%
+Percent change (2)% (2)%

-The decrease in amortization of intangibles expense in the first quarter of 2012, compared to the corresponding period in 2011, was primarily due to certain purchased intangible assets becoming fully amortized.
-Harmonic expects to record a total of approximately \$6.5 million in amortization of intangibles expense in operating expenses in the remaining nine months of 2012, primarily resulting from the acquisition of Omneon and, to a lesser extent, Scopus.
+The decrease in amortization of intangibles expense in the three and nine months ended September 28, 2012, compared to the corresponding periods in 2011, was primarily due to certain purchased intangible assets becoming fully amortized.
+Harmonic expects to record a total of approximately \$2.2 million in amortization of intangibles expense in operating expenses in the remaining three months of 2012, primarily resulting from the acquisition of Omneon in 2010 and, to a lesser extent, the acquisition of Scopus in 2009.